CodeGlynd/Docker-K8s/README.md

  docker container run<argument> -p <host port>:<container port>
  docker container run -d --name webserver -p 80:80 nginx
 ```
- This would create a new container named webserver from nginx image with port mapping that container port 80 would re direct to port 80 on host.
+ This would create a new container named webserver from nginx image with port mapping that container port 80 would redirect to port 80 on host.

 ---
 #### Copy files to containers